LCR-BCCRC/lcr-modules/docs/source/for_users.rst

 ``tissue_status`` – Tumour or normal
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This column classifies the samples as either ``tumour`` (or ``tumor``) and ``normal``.
 This information is required for tumour-normal paired analyses such as somatic variant calling.
 If you lack a matched normal samples, most modules support being run with an unmatched normal sample with the obvious caveats that the results will not be as clean.
-Check out :ref:`pairing-configuration` for more information on how to achieve this.
+Check out :ref:`handling-unpaired-tumours` for more information on how to achieve this.

 ``patient_id`` – Patient identifiers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~